-Currently, students who are not reaching benchmark/grade level norms (NSCAS, MA, Wonders weekly and unit tests, Envision weekly or Unit tests, ELDA tests, or STAR Accelerated Reading goals or Wonders benchmark tests) are referred for additional instruction.
-These interventions include: seating change, Title 1 pull-out, student conference, ELL pull-out, intensive classroom teacher intervention before or after school, and extra Accelerated Reader and Accelerated Math interventions.
-Interventions are also possible for one-on-one student assistance, throughout the school day.
+Currently, students who are not reaching benchmark/grade level norms (NSCAS, MA, Wonders weekly and unit tests, EnVision Unit tests, ELDA tests, or STAR Accelerated Reading goals or Wonders benchmark tests) are referred for additional instruction.
+These interventions include: seating changes, Title 1 pull-out, student conferences, ELL pull-out, intensive classroom teacher interventions before or after school, and extra Accelerated Reader and Accelerated Math interventions.
+An Intervention teacher is also available for one-on-one student assistance throughout the school day.
 The Title 1 teacher assists in the teaching of small reading groups as well.
-It is felt that the small groups in the elementary school are beneficial.
+The small groups in the elementary school are beneficial.
 The Elementary uses interventions that improve student learning at the appropriate grade levels.
-SuccessMaker is used in the elementary to help students with missing math skills or to help them grow/enhance their math skills.
-NSCAS tutorials for students to practice navigating on the computer before the actual test and also to read sample questions so they are familiar with the types of questions asked.
+IXL computer program is used for additional practice/review of academic skills.
+NSCAS tutorials are designed for students to practice navigating the computer before the actual test and to read sample questions, so they are familiar with the types of questions asked.

-Our MTSS team consists of classroom teachers, Title 1 teacher, resource teachers, guidance personnel, school psychologist, principal and the classroom teacher who is making a recommendation to the team either in behaviors or academics.
-Our MTSS team meets two times a month to discuss areas of concern.
+Our MTSS team consists of classroom teachers, Title I teacher, resource teachers, guidance personnel, the school psychologist, the Director of Student Services, the principal, and the classroom teacher who is making a recommendation to the team regarding either behavioral or academic issues.
+Our MTSS team meets monthly to discuss areas of concern and address them.

-Our school psychologist and counselors are available to meet with students individually if the MTSS team feels that is necessary or at parents request.
+Our school psychologist and counselors are available to meet with students individually if the MTSS team feels that is necessary or at parents' request.

 Our counselor works with individual students and parents when requested by teachers and /or parents.
-He uses resources from Nebraska Career Connections and EducationQuest to teach about the importance of learning and College and Career Readiness.
+She uses the STEP Character Education materials with all students in regularly scheduled sessions in each Elementary classroom.

-The district uses CharacterStrong to provide social/emotional support for all students at least once per week.
 The backpack program provides weekend food for students who qualify.
 Johnson County Central Schools try to cover the needs of our students emotionally, nutritionally, and academically.